tkraussionx/tt-metal/ttnn/README.md

 * What if my device hangs?
     * Try resetting the board on the command line with: `tt-smi -tr all`
 * Is slicing available?
     * Slicing is supported.
-At the moment this feature falls back to using pytorch slicing.
+At the moment this feature falls back to using PyTorch slicing.
     * Example:
         * tensor1 = ttnn.from_torch(torch.randn(3,3))
         * print(tensor1[:1])
 * Why are the results from operations like add and matmul not the same precision and require a pearson correlation coefficient comparison?
     * Results for operations are different because the order of floating point operations is different between CPU and the TT device.
 A similiar issue would arise when comparing cpu and gpu operations.
 * How do I create a tensor of all zeros that is not on device and the height and width do not have to be multiples of 32?
-    * Use pytorch to achieve this.
+    * Use PyTorch to achieve this.
         * tensor = ttnn.from_torch(torch.zeros(3,3))
         * print(tensor)
 * How do I dump the logs of operations from the TT device?